-John Hitchen, a New Zealander by birth, served from 1965-1979 as Dean and Principal of CLTC.
-He served as National Principal of the Bible College of New Zealand from 1990-1998.
+John, a New Zealander, served from 1965-1979 as Dean and Principal of CLTC.
+He served as Principal of the Bible College of New Zealand from 1990-1998.
 His PhD from the University of Aberdeen, Scotland, focuses on nineteenth century mission in the Pacific.
-His research interests focus on the interaction of the Christian gospel and Pacific Cultures and on Theological Education in the Australasian and Pacific Region.
+His research interests focus on the interaction of the Christian gospel and Pacific Cultures and on Theological Education.